ivhak/cardiac-fibers/README.md

 [envsetup-ex3.sh](envsetup-ex3.sh).

 ## License
-`ldrb-gpu` is free software, licensed under the GNU GPL version 3 or (at your option) any later version.
+`cardiac-fibers` is free software, licensed under the GNU GPL version 3 or (at your option) any later version.
 See the file COPYING for copying conditions.